jongio/memealyzer/README.md

 1. Run `docker-compose build` to build the containers locally.
 1. CD to `pac/net/k8s/local`.
 1. Run `./mount.sh` to mount your local `.azure` folder to the container, so we can use AzureCliCredential in Kubernetes.
+1. Run `kubectl config use-context docker-desktop` to use your local Kubernetes cluster.
 1. Run `kubectl apply -f .`
 1. Navigate to http://localhost:31389